viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform init `-backend-config` # Initiliazes the backend with the provided configuration.

-terraform init `-migrate-state` # To migrate the state file to the new remote backend.
+terraform init `-migrate-state` # To migrate the existing state file to the specified backend.

 terraform validate # It's validates syntax configuration, If no syntax errors the output is Success!
 The configuration is valid